Trainer/Restorative Justice Specialist - Center for Restorative Justice

 The Trainer/Restorative Justice Specialist supports the mission of the Center for Restorative Justice by building the capacity of others to implement restorative practices.
-Restorative Justice Trainer Specialists work collaboratively with other CRJ staff to offer training to individuals, institutions and organizations, as well as provide more comprehensive supports to individual schools such as the Center’s work within the Boston Public Schools (BPS).
+Restorative Justice Trainer Specialists work collaboratively with other CRJ staff to offer training to individuals, institutions and organizations, as well as provide more comprehensive supports to individual schools.

-The ideal candidate has demonstrated experience in urban schools; substantial experience with restorative justice practices in education; experience working with youth; cultural acuity and cultural humility; and is able to work collaboratively and effectively as part of a team.
+The ideal candidate has demonstrated experience in urban schools, juvenile justice, and/or social service settings; substantial experience with restorative justice practices in one or more of those settings; experience working with youth; cultural acuity and cultural humility; and is able to work collaboratively and effectively as part of a team.

 - Works with other CRJ team members to develop, refine and conduct all trainings, presentations, and educational events.

-- Works with the Leadership Team at identified school and convenes, facilitates and records all leadership team meetings
+- Works with the Leadership Team at identified locations and convenes, facilitates and records all leadership team meetings

-- Coordinates the logistics of training at each site school in collaboration with the school’s site coordinator and Leadership Team.
+- Coordinates the logistics of training at each site in collaboration with that site’s coordinator and Leadership Team.

 - Participates regularly in all CRJ planning, CRJ team meetings and meetings with CRJ partners.